MicrosoftDocs/dynamics365smb-docs/business-central/about-validated-localization-apps.md

 ## Validated Localization app business requirements

-- The Validated Localization App provider complies with all requirements to be a CSP indirect provider.
+- The Validated Localization app provider complies with all requirements to be a CSP indirect provider.
-- The Validated Localization App provider brings to market a min. of offerings across five countries/regions, which bundle Dynamics 365 Business Central with a Validated Localization app.
+- The Validated Localization app provider brings to market a min. of offerings across five countries/regions, which bundle Dynamics 365 Business Central with a Validated Localization app.
-- The Validated Localization App provider has a minimum of 10 [!INCLUDE[prod_short](includes/prod_short.md)] online customers with production environments, which are actively using the Validated Localization app.
+- The Validated Localization app provider has a minimum of 10 [!INCLUDE[prod_short](includes/prod_short.md)] online customers with production environments, which are actively using the Validated Localization app.
 - The Validated Localization app provider submits a business plan on a yearly basis to the program v-team.
 This includes planned marketing and readiness activities to promote the bundled offering with the CSP Indirect Resellers in applicable countries/regions.
 Plan can be submitted at the start of each quarter to [Microsoft localization team](mailto:d365bcloc@microsoft.com).
 - Validated Localization apps are made available to all customers and partners who want to benefit from it.
-- The Validated Localization App provider brings to market a minimum of offerings across five countries/regions, which bundle Dynamics 365 [!INCLUDE[prod_short](includes/prod_short.md)] with a Validated Localization App.
+- The Validated Localization app provider brings to market a minimum of offerings across five countries/regions, which bundle Dynamics 365 [!INCLUDE[prod_short](includes/prod_short.md)] with a Validated Localization app.
-- The Validated Localization App provider has a minimum of 10 [!INCLUDE[prod_short](includes/prod_short.md)] online customers with production environments, which are actively using the Validated Localization App.
+- The Validated Localization app provider has a minimum of 10 [!INCLUDE[prod_short](includes/prod_short.md)] online customers with production environments, which are actively using the Validated Localization app.
-- The Validated Localization App provider submits a business plan on a yearly basis to the program v-team.
+- The Validated Localization app provider submits a business plan on a yearly basis to the program v-team.
 This includes planned marketing and readiness activities to promote the bundled offering with the CSP Indirect Resellers in applicable countries/regions.
 Plan can be submitted by each start of a quarter to the [Microsoft localization team](mailto:d365bcloc@microsoft.com).
-- Validated Localization Apps are made available to all customers and partners who want to benefit from it.
+- Validated Localization apps are made available to all customers and partners who want to benefit from it.
 - The Validated Localization App provider engages in recurring workstreams with Microsoft.

-## Validated Localization App functional and technical requirements
+## Validated Localization app functional and technical requirements

 ### Functionality requirements